FuseIsHere813/trickster/README.md

 # Vs. Tricky (trickster, what ever)

+# thanks to JOELwindows 7 for telling me to fork this lmao

 ok ok so heres the build instructions.

 first, default kade engine build obv. [here if you don't know](https://kadedev.github.io/Kade-Engine/building)